brianmacdonald/StarchMVC/README.markdown

 StarchMVC
 =========

 A Lightweight PHP framework.
-Currently at very early stages and should NOT BE USED BY ANYONE.
+Currently at very early stages.

 Dependencies
 ------------

+Put the following in the libs/ directory.
- - Smarty Templates
+ - Smarty Templates as Smarty/
- - Outlet ORM
+ - Outlet ORM as outlet/ (only the classes)
- - php-router
+ - php-router as php-router/